EmilyEmmi/MarioHunt/README.md

 *** /mh: Displays command list.
 Do /mh [COMMAND] to run the specified command.
 Do /mh [COMMAND] [PARAMETER] to add parameters.
 Host/moderator/developer (me) only

 *** /mh start [CONTINUE|MAIN|ALT] - Starts the game.
 Must have at least 1 runner.
-Add "continue" to skip timer sequence, add "main" to use main save file, and add "alt" to use alt save file.
+Add "continue" to skip timer sequence, add "main" to use main save file, and add "alt" to use alt save file (buggy).

 *** /mh addrunner [INT] - Adds the specified amount of runners at random.
 Must have at least 1 hunter remaining after selection.